1,000+ Opportunities

 Get alerted about grants like this

-Save a search for “Department of Defense (DoD) - Office of Naval Research (ONR)” or related topics and get emailed when new opportunities appear.
+Get emailed when new opportunities from “Department of Defense (DoD) - Office of Naval Research (ONR)” or related funders appear.
+Free, weekly, unsubscribe anytime.

 Fiscal Year (FY) 2026 Department of Defense Multidisciplinary Research Program of the University Research Initiative (MURI) The MURI program supports basic research in science and engineering at U.S. institutions of higher education (hereafter referred to as "universities") that is of potential interest to DoD.